RanjanaRK/shortify-ui/README.md

 ## 🚀 Features

-### 🔐 Authentication
+### 🔐 Authentication (Overview)

-- User registration & login
-- JWT-based authentication (Access + Refresh Token)
+- Authentication is handled by the backend
-- Secure logout
+- Secure HTTP-only cookies are used for session management
-- Account deletion
-- Protected routes with frontend route guards
+- Frontend relies on browser-managed cookies for authenticated requests
+- No sensitive tokens are stored or accessed on the client

 ### 🕵️ Anonymous User Support